 Non-Contract Employees: Non-contract employees may resign their positions at any time.
-A written notice of resignation should be submitted to the employee's supervisor at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to the employee's supervisor and to the Human Resources Department at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in their letter of resignation but are not required to do so.